- 14 million people die of cancer every year

 I deserve love & respect & to not be stereotyped/stigmatized.
 I am a whole, beautiful person. #imnotashamed #mentalhealth @rachelgriffin22

 The idea behind the campaign #imnotashamed is to spread the message that mental health conditions are nothing to be ashamed of.
-They say, They are not a choice, character flaw, or a weakness.
+They are not a choice, character flaw, or mental weakness.
 We are helping end the harmful stigma associated with mental health conditions.

 #imnotashamed of my mental illness because I believe that my mental illness has made me an incredibly strong, empathic, courageous and brave woman. -@sharigebhard